unixorn/unixorn/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an SRE at @Twilio and live in Denver.
-In my free time I like cooking, hiking and tinkering with low-power, low-cost computers like Raspberry Pis and various other ARM boards.

 - 😄 Pronouns: he/him
 - 💬 My blog is at [unixorn.github.io](https://unixorn.github.io/post/).
-- 🔭 When I'm not maintaining my various lists and projects I’m currently working on some IOT (More specifically, Home Assistant) stuff, and playing around with some ARM boards.
+- 🔭 When I'm not maintaining my various lists and projects, I’m usually tinkering on some IOT (More specifically, Home Assistant) projects or playing around with some ARM boards.
+- ⚡ I like to cook
+- ⚡ I enjoy hiking and have summited a couple fourteeners (Quandary and Mt.
+Bierstadt).

 If you like the lists I'm maintaining or the other projects I blog about, you can [sponsor me](https://github.com/sponsors/unixorn).